arangodb/docs/3.6/oasis/access-control.md

 To give a user (or a group of users) access to resources of Oasis, you assign a role to that user (or group).
 This is done in a *policy*.

-TODO: A policy is a set of bindings that binds roles to groups or individual members.

-A policy contains a list of a bindings from role to user(s) for a specific resource.
+A policy is the set of a bindings of roles to users (or groups) for a specific resource.
 This means that there is a unique policy per resource.

-For example, the `Example.com` organization has exactly one policy, which binds roles to members of the organization.
-These bindings are used to give these users permissions to invoke operations on the `Example.com` organization.
+For example, the *Oasis Introduction* organization has exactly one policy, which binds roles to members of the organization.
+These bindings are used to give these users permissions to invoke operations on this organization.

 ### How to view, edit or remove role bindings of a policy